remiq/elixir-ssl-client/README.md

 Testing usage of HTTPoison with client SSL certificate for HTTPS requests.

+Since this code shows how to use client, you will also need a server.
+Same configuration (ports, certificates) are also used here: https://github.com/remiq/nginx-ssl-client

 To see how to use HTTPoison > Hackney > SSL options, check: test/elixir_ssl_client_test.exs

 Caveats: